-This course provides a survey of human development through the lifespan with emphasis on aspects relevant to teaching and learning in K-12 classrooms.
+This course provides a survey of human development through the lifespan.
 Various theoretical perspectives on development will be explored.
 Students will be required to explore how theories and concepts can be applied through direct observations, projects and research.
-It is required of all students in one of the Teacher Education Programs.

 322 Inclusion, Equity, and Diversity in Education